Why you should inspect your flat roof in the winter

 Debris buildup on a flat roof in the winter is often caused by melting snow and ice, which can collect in gutters and on the roof itself.
 Leaves and other debris accumulated during the fall can also be blown onto the roof and contribute to the buildup.
 If the flat roof is not regularly maintained, the buildup can cause water to pool on the roof, leading to leaking and other damage.

-Why Hire A & L Remodeling for Your Flat Roof Inspection?
+Why Hire A & L Flat Roof Repair for Your Flat Roof Inspection?

 We have over 25 years of experience providing flat roof inspections, maintenance, and repair to both commercial buildings and residential homes.
 Reach out to us today for a FREE flat roof services estimate on our commercial/industrial flat roofing services.
 We can be reached at 586-777-1477.
 We service all communities of Oakland, Macomb, Lapeer, Wayne, and Genesee counties.